Coeuve: Education

-In Coeuve about 173 or (27.2%) of the population have completed non-mandatory upper secondary education, and 33 or (5.2%) have completed additional higher education (either university or a Fachhochschule).
+In Cœuve about 173 or (27.2%) of the population have completed non-mandatory upper secondary education, and 33 or (5.2%) have completed additional higher education (either university or a Fachhochschule).
 Of the 33 who completed tertiary schooling, 78.8% were Swiss men, 18.2% were Swiss women.

 The Canton of Jura school system provides two year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend a three or four year optional upper Secondary school followed by some form of Tertiary school or they may enter an apprenticeship.

-During the 2009-10 school year, there were a total of 42 students attending 3 classes in Coeuve.
+During the 2009-10 school year, there were a total of 42 students attending 3 classes in Cœuve.
 There were no kindergarten classes in the municipality.
 The municipality had 3 primary classes and 42 students.
-There are only nine Secondary schools in the canton, so all the students from Coeuve attend their secondary school in another municipality.
+There are only nine Secondary schools in the canton, so all the students from Cœuve attend their secondary school in another municipality.

-As of 2000, there were 42 students from Coeuve who attended schools outside the municipality.
+As of 2000, there were 42 students from Cœuve who attended schools outside the municipality.